ksator/junos_automation_with_rest_calls/README.md

 ##### show command/RPC with arguments

-Some show commands use arguments, so the equivalents rpc require arguments:
+Some show commands use arguments, so the equivalent rpc require arguments:
 Run this command to get the equivalent rpc of ```show chassis hardware clei-models | display xml```.
 There is one argument in the rpc.
 ```
 pytraining@mx80-17> show chassis hardware clei-models | display xml rpc